 An LLM with a Global Perspective

-Bond University Faculty of Law has assembled some of the world’s best legal minds to facilitate a fully-online Master of Laws program which takes Bond Law’s global focus to a whole new level.
+Bond University Faculty of Law has assembled a team of international academics to facilitate a fully-online Master of Laws program which takes Bond Law’s global focus to a whole new level.

-The International Commercial Law and Dispute Resolution Specialisation comprises four 20 credit point subjects that focus on topics such as International Sales and Transport Law, Fundamentals of Intellectual Property Law, International Commercial Dispute Resolution and International Corporate Law.
+The International Commercial Law focuses on topics such as International Sales and Transport Law, Fundamentals of Intellectual Property Law, International Commercial Dispute Resolution and International Corporate Law.

 With global legal minds from Switzerland, Canada, the United States of America, and Australia, the program is designed to provide students with the knowledge and resources to differentiate themselves in a legal market that is increasingly globalised.
-The Master of Laws (International Commercial Law and Dispute Resolution) Specialisation can open the door to the world of international law.
+The Master of Laws in International Commercial Law can open the door to the world of international law.

-- Have the freedom to study from anywhere in the world
+- Fully online with the flexibility to study from anywhere in the world

 - Taught by experts with proven global experience